cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture3.md

   machine to store more data) while NoSQL databases tend to be horizontally scalable (can distribute storage and compute power on multiple machines)
 - Examples of SQL databases: MySQL, PostgreSQL
-- Examples of NoSQL databases: Fireabase, MongoDB
+- Examples of NoSQL databases: Firebase, MongoDB

 ### What is Firebase?